kent-map/images/README.md

 # Kent Maps Images

-This repository contains image files and metadata used in by the [Kent Maps Online](https://kent-maps.online) web site
+This repository contains image files and metadata used by the [Kent Maps Online](https://kent-maps.online) web site

 The image files and metadata are used in the generation of [IIIF](https://iiif.io) manifests that are used by the [Juncture](https://juncture-digital.org) service that powers the Kent Maps site.